DanieleLena/invoice-app/README.md

-- I used a custom system to validate the "new Invoice form", with a simple validate function that iterate through all the input fields with a data-set of "required"(not the standard requied attribute).
+- I used a custom system to validate the "new Invoice form", with a simple validate function that iterate through all the input fields with a data-set of "required"(not the standard required attribute).
 The validate() return true if all the required input are filled.